Paul Swain (politician): Minister

 Swain has held a number of ministerial portfolios, including Associate Minister of Finance, Minister of Commerce, Minister of Communications, Minister of Corrections, Minister of Immigration, Minister for Information Technology, Minister of Labour, Minister of Statistics, Minister for State Owned Enterprises, Minister of Transport, and Associate Minister for Economic Development.

 After the 2005 election, Swain decided not to seek a Cabinet post in the new government.

 Life after politics

 In the 2009 New Year Honours, Swain was appointed a Companion of the Queen's Service Order, for services as a Member of Parliament.

 In 2009, he was employed by the Crown as their lead negotiator for a settlement of historical grievances with Ngāti Porou.

+He was elected to the Greater Wellington Regional Council, in the Upper Hutt constituency, in 2010 and was re-elected in 2013 and 2016.
+In July 2019, Swain announced he would not seek a fourth term on the council.

 In 2016, he became chairman of the New Zealand Fire Service; now Fire and Emergency New Zealand.

-In July 2019 Swain announced that he would not be standing for re-election to the Wellington Regional Council, on which he has been a councillor since 2010.